Barn swallow: In culture

 Gilbert White studied the barn swallow in detail in his pioneering work The Natural History of Selborne, but even this careful observer was uncertain whether it migrated or hibernated in winter.
 Elsewhere, its long journeys were well observed, and a swallow tattoo is traditional among sailors as a symbol of a safe return; the tradition was that a mariner had a tattoo of this fellow wanderer after sailing 5000 nmi.
 A second swallow would be added after 10000 nmi at sea.

 In the past, the tolerance for this beneficial insectivore was reinforced by superstitions regarding damage to the barn swallow's nest.
 Such an act might lead to cows giving bloody milk, or no milk at all, or to hens ceasing to lay.
 This may be a factor in the longevity of swallows' nests.
 Survival, with suitable annual refurbishment, for 10–15 years is regular, and one nest was reported to have been occupied for 48 years.

 It is depicted as the martlet, merlette or merlot in heraldry, where it represents younger sons who have no lands.
 It is also represented as lacking feet as this was a common belief at the time.
 As a result of a campaign by ornithologists, the barn swallow has been the national bird of Estonia since 23 June 1960, and is also the national bird of Austria.

-Barn swallows on postage stamps

-Barn swallows are one of the most depicted birds on postage stamps around the world.